-At least 51 per cent will be invested in transferable securities and money market instruments permitted under Article 41 (1a) of the Law of 17 December 2010 on Undertakings for Collective Investment and in accordance with the sub-fund's investment policy.
-These portfolio assets as well as derivatives for investment purposes are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.
+At least 51 per cent will be invested in securities and money market instruments permitted under Article 41 (1a) of the Law of 17 December 2010 on Undertakings for Collective Investment and in accordance with the sub-fund's investment policy.
+These portfolio assets as well as derivatives for investment purposes and possible target fund investments are subject to ongoing screening with regard to the aforementioned exclusion criteria and PAI indicators.

-#2 Other: The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations) and derivatives (esp. forward exchange transactions for hedging purposes).
+#2 Other: The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations), derivatives (esp. forward exchange transactions for hedging purposes) and, for further diversification, indirect investments in precious metals, solely gold certificates.
+The options of investing indirectly in precious metals exclude physical deliveries.